Learn to Turn Codes into Things

 Fab Academy faculty, who are leaders in their respective fields, provide global video lectures, supervise academic content, and guide research.
 Hands-on instruction in the labs is provided by instructors who supervise and evaluate Certificates, develop and disseminate instructional material, and assist with projects.

-If you rate your proficiency in them between Low and Medium, the course should be considered a full-time dedication program.
+If you have little to no experience in 2D and 3D modeling, digital fabrication, electronics programming and web design and development the course should be considered a full-time dedication program.
 If you rate your proficiency between High and Expert, you can consider the program to be part-time.

 The Fab Academy is directed by Neil Gershenfeld and coordinated by Luciana Asinari with help from a number of collaborators.